ikmb/esga/docs/usage.md

 Use this taxonomic group or species to identify and mask repeats.
 This option draws from available data included in DFam 2.0 (not 3.0, this option will come later!).
 Generally, this data set is quite sparse and if you can, you should consider using a FASTA file of repeats instead (--rm_lib).
 Also, if you choose an unsupported taxonomic group, the pipeline may crash...(TBD)

+When in doubt, use `--rm_s√pecies /work_imammal` to enable this option and mask mammalian repeats.

 #### `--aug_species` [ default = 'human' ]
 Species model for Augustus.
 A list of valid identifiers can be found [here](https://github.com/Gaius-Augustus/Augustus/blob/master/docs/RUNNING-AUGUSTUS.md).